Hello Dear Readers,

 The White Lady

 She appears almost elven, or fae, but not exactly.
 There is both the frithweaving grace of the Lady of the Hall, and the stormcalling Witch of the Wild Places.
-She is the Lady of the Woods.
+She is the Lady of the Woods and Mountains.
 She could grant or take life.
 She is the Mother of Magic.
 Don’t try to put her in a box.
 Trying to limit Her is like attempting to nail down water.

 Other bits of interest…